serkonda7/textmate-grammar-test/README.md

 ### Test the first token of a line
-To test a token at the beginning of the line, use `<-`.
+To target a token at the start of a line, use `<-`.
-The number of `-` determines the token length.
+The number of `-` characters defines the token length.

-In case you need an offset, use `~`:
+If an offset is needed, use `~`:
 ```ts
 let x = "a"
 // <--- storage.type.ts